Purpose of the Archives

 - Teachers College researchers may gain access to all items associated with the library's collections by logging in with their UNI.

 - Researchers not affiliated with Teachers College who would like access to restricted-access PocketKnowledge materials must complete the Gottesman Libraries' Application for Digital Access.
 Applications are reviewed and handled in the order in which they are received.
 All requests will be fulfilled electronically.

 The archives of Teachers College are being converted to digital form to promote preservation and access.
 The large volume of material requires a multi-year effort involving considerable staff attention and resources.
-Researchers are advised to begin their work with the archives by searching for relevant materials through the PocketKnowledge search feature or by following PocketKnowledge links from items and collections in the library catalog (EDUCAT).
+Researchers are advised to begin their work with the archives by searching for relevant materials through the PocketKnowledge search.
 Materials not yet in digital form will become available as the project progresses.

 The library provides consultation and instructional offerings, including hands-on demonstrations of PocketKnowledge for students, faculty, and staff.
 Library staff accept queries about the archives via a support ticket or in person at the Library Services Desk.
 New materials added to the archives are announced on the PocketKnowledge listing on the library home page, and major collections are featured in the Gottesman Libraries' newsfeed.